LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Euler-number.md

 ## Alternative Solutions

 There is more than on way to do it.
-In some cases in the past, many solutions to the Perl Weekly Challenge look similar.
+In some cases in the past, many solutions to the Perl Weekly Challenge looked similar.
 Not so with Euler's number: challengers used quite a number different formulas to compute *e* and, even when they used the same formula, the implementations were markedly different.

 [Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-021/arne-sommer/perl6/ch-1.p6) used the same formula as my second one above, but coded it very differently: he made a lazy infinite list of the `1/n!` terms and and then computed the sum for the *j* terms.